ITA Added Over Rs 1.69 Mln To National Exchequer During 2019 - UrduPoint

 They said, public transport plying on routes No.1, 3, 21, 120, 105 and 127 has made it a routine to pick only those commuters going to nearby stops, instead of completing their routes.

-Faisal, another Commuter near Faizabad bus stop complained that "transporters only violate routes to mint extra money from passengers, forcing them to pay double fare for an incomplete route.
+Faisal, another Commuter near Faizabad bus stop complained, "transporters only violate routes to mint extra money from passengers, forcing them to pay double fare for an incomplete route".

 A number of long-route commuters waiting at Zero Point bus stop said that there should be an effective mechanism to ensure route completion by the transporters and grievances of the commuters should also be addressed at earliest.